 The regulated community-including pesticide manufacturers, dealers, and applicators-strongly support training and certification as a way to protect people and the environment while ensuring that pesticides remain an option in pest management.
 We encourage all applicators to take advantage of the training and certification process, whether or not you use restricted-use pesticides.
-For information about the Wisconsin PAT program, contact your county Extension agent or visit https://fyi.uwex.edu/pat.
-For information on Wisconsin's licensing and certification program, search for "pesticide certification" on datcp.state.wi.us.
+For information about the Wisconsin PAT program, visit https://fyi.extension.wisc. edu/pat.
+For information on Wisconsin's licensing and certification program, search for "pesticide certification" on datcp.state. wi.us.